Ready to talk?

 2. Black and latino women may have a higher risk of developing ovarian cancer.

 But it gets worse.
-In fact — the talcum powder lawsuit brings up a whole host of problems we need to address.
+In fact, talcum powder lawyers are exposing a whole host of potential problems we need to address.

 An internal J&J memo from 1992 noted that while “negative publicity from the heath community on talc (inhalation, dust, negative doctor endorsement, cancer linkage) continues” they were “[investigating] ethnic (African-American, hispanic) opportunities to grow franchise.”
 Because if white people stop buying your product that might kill, the obvious choice is to start marketing to black people.
 Other internal memos from a special task force dedicated to improving Baby Powder sales mention reaching out to Ebony Magazine, Aretha Franklin (— not a joke), churches and beauty salons — you get the intention and we encourage you to make your own assumptions about how little they think your life mattered.

 By 1913 J&J had figured out that women = really, really good customers, especially for any product that promises to make us feel special or beautiful.
 See: “Best for Baby, Best for You.”
 Fast forward to 1965: “Want to feel cool, smooth and dry?
 It’s as easy as taking powder from a baby.”
 But it’s one thing to want to feel beautiful.
 It’s another thing entirely to want to feel beautiful because a company tells you that you are not.
 Baby Powder’s marketing appeal was so strong because it was backed by cultural myths that women have dirty, unkempt bodies that we need to constantly keep in check.
 The messaging may be “want to feel cool,” but we all know what they were getting at: You need to mask those odors.
 That was a message that many African-American women heard loud and clear; in fact, African-American women tend to douche and deodorize their genitals much more than white women, thanks to centuries-old cultural myths that black women are particularly unclean.